kmjones1979/se2-kg-example/README.md

 ## Traditional Interface Usage Guide

+While the application now defaults to showing the Modern Hooks interface first, you can still access the Traditional interface by clicking the "Switch to Traditional Interface" button in the header.
 For those who prefer the traditional interface over hooks, please refer to the [Step-by-Step Tutorial: Creating Entities and Relations](#step-by-step-tutorial-creating-entities-and-relations) section later in this document.

 ## Configuration System